NEMO Hornet Elite 1 Ultralight Tent Review

 The front vestibule is large enough to store a backpack so you can retain easy access to gear at night without having it crowd the interior space, while toggles on the fly let you roll back both sides in good weather.
 The center zipper is protected against rain with an external storm flap, however, there’s relatively little lateral coverage near the top of the zipper to prevent you from getting drenched in heavy rain.

 The edges of the rain fly are cut fairly high to channel air up the solid slanted sides walls of the inner tent while preventing splash-back.
 While the tent is surprisingly wind-worthy, extra guylines and guy out points are provided if you need to secure the tent in heavier weather.

 The NEMO Hornet Elite 1 is a great ultralight double-wall backpacking tent for solo trips when light weight and low gear volume are priorities.
 It’s easy to set up and narrow enough to fit into tight spaces when you need to camp at wild, non-designated campsites, but provides far more comfort, weather, and insect protection than a bivy sack or tarp.
 Weighing just 1 lb 7 oz, the Hornet Elite 1 is mindbogglingly lightweight for a tent made with conventional fabrics, although it is on the pricy side.
 If cost is an issue, the regular NEMO Hornet 1 is nearly identical, but just 4 ounces heavier, more durable, and significantly less expensive.

-Disclosure: NEMO provided the author with a sample tent for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: NEMO provided the author with a sample tent for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches